marc0ni/SwiftCoreDataFromScratcht/README.md

 To handle the error handling problem, I generated a Test Project with Xcode 7.
 First, I corrected error handling problems in the  SWIFT CORE “app delegate” by pasting in the applicable code from the Test Project.
 From those edits I was able to determine the “do/try/catch” pattern now being used for error handling.
 I adapted that pattern in the other files which were also having error handling problems, and my error handling issues disappeared.

 But at this point I am still left with two errors in this initial stage, errors which websites (including StackOverFlow) haven’t offered clear advice.
-They are as follows:
+Starting on the "find-managed-object" branch, the errors are as follows:

-In the “BooksViewController” file, (commitEditingStyle function) this error shows:<br>
+<blockquote>In the “BooksViewController” file, (commitEditingStyle function) this error shows:<br>
 <i>Variable 'savingError' captured by a closure before being initialized</i><br>
 In response to this line of code:<br>
 <i>print("Failed to save the context with error = \(savingError?.localizedDescription)”)</i><br>